websocket-client/websocket-client/README.md

 The "send" and "validate_utf8" methods are very slow in pure Python.
 If you want to get better performance, please install both numpy and wsaccel.
-Note that wsaccel can sometimes causes other issues.
+Note that wsaccel can sometimes cause other issues.

 ### HTTP proxy